Tai Chi and Qigong

 by Dr. Robert Kienitz, D.Ac., DTCM

 Qigong and Tai Chi Chuan are branches of Traditional Chinese Medicine as are Acupuncture, Chinese Dietary Therapy and Chinese Herbal Medicine.
-Qigong and tai Chi relate to the larger body of Chinese Medicine 1n much the same way that physical therapy relates to conventional medicine.
+Qigong and Tai Chi relate to the larger body of Chinese Medicine in much the same way that physical therapy relates to conventional medicine.

 Qigong as a form of exercise has been documented as being in continuous practice from the beginning of the Zhou Dynasty (1028 – 221 B.C.E.), to the present day.
 In China, Qigong has been used therapeutically in modern hospitals and sanatoriums since 1955 and in 1956 Qigong was introduced as part of the regular curriculum at the four top Colleges of Traditional Chinese Medicine.

 Research studies have been conducted at the Shanghai, Beijing, Chengdu and Guangzhou Colleges of Traditional Chinese Medicine.
 In 1986 the China Research Society for Qigong Science was founded to oversee research protocols at the colleges and universities.
 Qigong research has also been conducted by colleges and scientific institutions in Japan, Korea, Europe and America.
 This is a sampling of some of the findings of that research.